GoogleCloudPlatform/fda-mystudies/deployment/README.md

 *	Big Query: This will be helpful for data scientists and researchers to carry out data analytics and operations, and derive insights from the collected data.
 It would be useful to stream data collected in the Response Server into BigQuery.
 BigQuery will be provided as an optional appended service to the GCP MyStudies platform and will connect to the Response Server to provide data export, reporting and analytics functions.

-##### Update your repository with the latest changes from release 2.0.11 or greater, create a new working branch and make the following changes:
+#### Note: Update your repository with the latest changes from release 2.0.11 or greater, create a new working branch and make the following changes:

 #### Enabling Healthcare API and adding required permissions to Applications
 1. To enable the Healthcare API in the Data project, edit the file `deployment/terraform/{prefix}-{env}-data/main.tf` and in the section `# Create the project and optionally enable APIs` add the following line to the section `activate_apis = [.....]`.